 About Digital Bridge

+The purpose of the Digital Bridge is to improve communication between providers in hospital and primary care settings, and patients and family caregivers.
 Digital health technologies can play an important role in improving person-centred communication across clinical settings and clinicians.
 The aim of this research project is to develop and test a Digital Bridge, by connecting communication technologies already in use in hospital and primary care/community settings.
-The purpose of the Digital Bridge is to improve communication between providers in hospital and in primary care, patients and family caregivers, from admission to 6 months post-discharge.
+We will then follow-up with patients for 6 months.

 What is the Digital Bridge?